 As city girls, we’re proud of the fact that our carbon footprints are naturally a little smaller than those of our friends out in the ‘burbs.
 We can complain about our <500 sq. ft. studios & dependency on public transit all we want, but maybe we’re looking at this the wrong way.
 Maybe we need to start feeling proud of the fact that we only need one lamp to fully light every corner of our home.
-We should sing from the rooftops that despite our discomfort, wedging ourselves between a smelly dude and a metal subway pole just so we can get to work on time means that we’re also helping the environment!
+We should sing from the rooftops that despite our discomfort and the need to keep a schedule by taking the bus or the subway means that we’re also helping the environment!
+Here are some advantages and hidden perks of public transportation.

 Extra time to explore.

 Though the convenience of a cab is undeniable, it doesn’t give you much wiggle room to explore the surrounding area.
-Door to door service is perfect when the weather is crappy or it’s late at night and you just went to be back at your hotel, but on those days when you’re bouncing from neighborhood to neighborhood?
+Door-to-door service is perfect when the weather is bad or it’s late at night and you just want to be back at your hotel — always consider your safest option — but on those days when you’re bouncing from neighborhood to neighborhood?
 Don’t book it so quickly to your destination!
 Get off the train or the bus and enjoy the blocks between your stop and your destination.
 Who knows if you’ll find the perfect sidewalk café or the best stop for a wine-break.

 Sometimes it really IS faster.